Language and Cultural Studies

 If you want to study language and literary studies, you have a very broad but also varied choice of degree programmes.
 You should therefore be all the more thorough in your search: Some higher education institutions offer these programmes separately or in combination with other subject areas, such as economics, technology or medicine.
 You also have the option of studying language and literary studies in other languages; you will find similar content in programmes such as English, Hispanic, German and Mongolian studies.
 So, it’s worth broadening your search terms and looking at neighbouring degree programmes.
 Higher education institutions often have module plans on their websites, from which you can find the exact course content and courses.

 Almost all courses of study in the field of language and literary studies can be found at public higher education institutions, and they usually do not charge tuition fees.
 However, there is always a semester contribution that all students must pay to their higher education institution each semester.
 The amount of this varies from institution to institution but should be between 100 and 400 euros per semester.
-This contribution pays for the student services, for example, but sometimes also for your semester ticket – in this case, your ticket for public transport is already covered.
+This contribution pays for the student services, for example, but sometimes also for a ticket for local public transport.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 Since the degree programme imparts interdisciplinary knowledge and skills, you can choose from a variety of occupational fields after graduation.
 However, choosing and finding your individual career may take a little more time.
 Fleshing out your specialisation and gaining additional qualifications, such as experience abroad, volunteer work or internships, can help you with gaining a foothold in a job you are passionate about.